avnishs17/avnishs17/README.md

   </li>

   <li>
-    🍔 Food Classification with Deep Learning
+    🍔 Food Not food Classification with Deep Learning
     <a href="https://github.com/avnishs17/food_not_food">View Project</a>
     <ul>
       <li>Curated a balanced dataset from ImageNet-1k and built a CNN-based classifier for food vs. non-food detection.</li>